 How To Use a Strop? | Ultimate guide

-Let us look into how to use a strop
+Let’s take a look at how to use a strop

 How often should you strop your blade?

-While stropping, make sure that you move the strop toward the back of the blade.
-Avoid moving it toward the cutting edge.
-Make sure that you maintain the strop on the blade while stropping.
-Always roll the strop to each side of the blade as you move back and forth.
+Make sure to move the strop to the back of the blade while stropping.
+Don’t move it too close to the edge.
+Make sure to keep the strop on the blade while stropping.
+Always roll the strop on both sides of the blade as you move back and forth.

 How To Use a Strop